-The 2013 Southwest Summer Institute for Preservation and Regionalism offers stand-alone courses that can also be taken as part of the UNM School of Architecture & Planning, Graduate Certificate in Historic Preservation and Regionalism.
-The six-course Graduate Certificate program integrates proven historic preservation techniques with contemporary design and planning approaches grounded in history, culture and place.
+The 2014 Southwest Summer Institute offers stand-alone courses, which can also be taken as part of the UNM School of Architecture & Planning, Graduate Certificate in Historic Preservation and Regionalism.
+The six-course Certificate integrates historic preservation with contemporary design, planning and community development grounded in history, culture and place.

-Each one week course meets from 9:00 AM to 6:00 PM Monday through Friday at the UNM School of Architecture & Planning, Albuquerque, including field trips.
-Each carries three (3) credit hours.
+Each one week, 3 credit course meets from 9:00 AM to 6:00 PM Monday through Friday at the UNM School of Architecture & Planning, Albuquerque, including field trips.
 Students complete on-line readings before the "in-class" week, and those who are taking the course for credit also complete a term project after the “in-class” week.

-Who Should Take these Courses: Students and professionals in preservation, design, planning, cultural resource management, and related fields, as well as other professionals and the general public, who are welcome to register as non-degree students.
+Who Should Take These Courses: Students and professionals in preservation, design, planning, history, sustainability and related fields, as well as the general public, who are welcome to register as non-degree students.

 Past Summer Posters